sifosifo/HeatPump/README.md

   Upper and lower tank temperatures
 - 2 flow meters
   Primary and secondary side flow measurement

 Output:
-- 3 Relays
+- 4 Relays
   Primary and secondary side circulating pump
   Heat pump compressor

-Issues:
-- When serial port is not connected to PC, AVR restarts after pump check

-Missing features:
-- check if temperature sensors are ok
+  AUX - for example pump and fan pushing heat from water tank to house

 CAN library (MCP2515):